 Guaranteed whole life insurance is the name of the one such “final expense” policy that Quotacy can offer you to help you get insured today.

-This policy can pay up to $15,000 to your family after your death.
+This type of policy can provide a small amount of life insurance (up to $25,000) to your family after your death.
 Coverage lasts your entire life, but you only pay premiums until age 95.
 The policy builds cash value over time that you may borrow against.
 This is a great option for those whose health will not allow them to buy a term life or traditional whole life insurance policy that requires a medical exam for approval.

 Benefits of talking to your family about life insurance

 While it’s not easy to plan for death, it is a very loving thing to do.
 Talking openly about your wishes is a great idea; it will ease your family’s mind as they deal with your passing.
-Policyholders who worked with Quotacy to buy their life insurance are offered a free subscription to LegacyShield, a secure online vault to store their life insurance policy.
-Talk to your family about where you have stored your life insurance policy, whether you choose to store it online or not, as they will need to know the details of it to claim your death benefit.
+Talk to your family about where you have stored your life insurance policy, as they will need to know the details of it to claim your death benefit.

 About the writer